-The primary goal for our Residency Program is to prepare residents for a career in Radiation Oncology practice in either a community or academic setting.
+The primary goal for the UAMS Radiation Oncology Residency Program is to prepare residents for a career in radiation oncology practice in either a community or academic setting.
 Our community setting will focus on practice in rural Arkansas, while the academic setting will develop either clinical educators, with the opportunity to teach medical students and residents, or physician scientists, focusing on translational and clinical cancer research.
 Our strong multidisciplinary program will provide exposure to a variety of clinical instructors who will reinforce the importance of multidisciplinary treatment planning in clinical oncology practice.
-For each year of training, the expectations of the residents are as follows:

 During the first year of residency, residents will rotate through four services, including a combination of Breast, Gynecology, Pediatrics, Hematology, Lung, Mediastinum, Gastrointestinal, Genitourinary, Head & Neck, and Skin/Soft Tissue, Bone, and Central Nervous System.
 Through these rotations, the resident will be exposed to general medical and surgical principles, in addition to medical oncology and radiation oncology.
 The resident will learn the essentials of patient evaluation, diagnosis, and staging in oncology.
 The general principles of radiation oncology, objectives of treatment, potential complications, and general treatment guidelines will be learned through exposure to cases and discussions with the attending staff regarding appropriate management, case presentations, morbidity and mortality conference, tumor board and didactic sessions.